 Kentucky senior midfielder Matt Lodge connected on a free-kick goal in the 38th minute and goalkeeper Jack Van Arsdale saved a staggering six shots, leading the Wildcats to a thrilling 1-0 win over No. 22 Louisville on Friday night in front of 5,583 fans, the second-largest crowd in Cardinal Park history.

-In his first 11 months on the job, Kentucky men's soccer head coach Johan Cedergren - who enters his second season in 2013 - directed the Wildcats to their first NCAA Tournament berth since 2003 and its best team GPA in the history of the program.
+In his first 11 months on the job, Kentucky men's soccer head coach Johan Cedergren - who enters his third season in 2014 - directed the Wildcats to their first NCAA Tournament berth since 2003 and its best team GPA in the history of the program.

 Cedergren took over the Kentucky program in December of 2011 as the third head coach in the history of the program.
 His 2012 season saw the Wildcats post one of their best seasons in school annals, as UK hosted the first round of the NCAA Tournament after ending the regular season sporting a top-25 NCAA RPI.